fmoliveira/delightful-fediverse-apps/blockchain-social-apps.md

 * [Peepeth](https://peepeth.com/) - a moderated web-based social network app that uses the Ethereum blockchain.

+* [Pocketnet](https://pocketnet.app/) - a volunteer-developed social network using its own blockchain

 * [Revolution Populi](https://revolutionpopuli.com/) - a white paper looking for a user base.
 ICO in the works.

 * [Steemit](https://steemit.com) - a web-based social network app (Slashdot/Reddit-a-like with up/down voting) that uses the Steem blockchain.